Plainsong (band): Revival

 However, final album and tour it turned out not to be.
 In 2014, Matthews and Roberts decided to record some of the songs of Richard Fariña, to mark the approaching 50th anniversary of his death.
-With Mark Griffiths back on board playing guitar and bass, the decision to use the Plainsong name made sense, and the group was again re-activated.
+With Mark Griffiths back on board playing guitar and bass, the decision to use the Plainsong name made sense, and the group was again re-activated, this time as a trio.
 The album Reinventing Richard: The Songs Of Richard Fariña was released in 2015.
 In July 2016, the trio played a handful of UK shows to promote the album, beginning at Whitstable in Kent, with US and European dates following later in September and October.

 The same Plainsong line-up came back together again for the Cropredy Festival in August 2017, celebrating Fairport Convention's 50th anniversary.
 The reformed band played a 12-song set featuring mostly songs from the Reinventing Richard and Amelia Earhart albums.
 Iain Matthews also rejoined Fairport Convention later that evening during their headlining set, singing vocals on several songs including "Reno Nevada" and "Meet On The Ledge".
-The concert was later released as the Fairport Convention 2CD What We Did On Our Saturday.
+The concert was later released as the Fairport Convention 2-CD What We Did On Our Saturday.

 Nearly fifty years on from the formation of the band, Matthews and Roberts revived Plainsong yet again in 2021, playing a short tour of the UK including gigs at two of their favourite music venues, The Greys in Brighton and the Half Moon in Putney.
 Like their Cropredy performance in 2017, their set list featured several Richard Fariña songs plus cuts from the Amelia Earhart album.

+They also toured at the end of 2022 to promote the new Plainsong book and box set.